Nature therapy: Stress

+Depression

 Social horticulture could help with depression and other mental health problems of PTSD, abuse, lonely elderly people, drug or alcohol addicts, blind people, and other people with special needs.
 Nature therapy could also improve self-management, self-esteem, social relations and skills, socio-political awareness and employability.
-Nature therapy could reduce aggression and improve relationship skills.

 Sounds of nature alone can be enough to affect relaxation and enhance positive emotions while reducing negative emotions, including depression and anger.
-Perceiving nature can lower stress levels and aid in recovery for diastolic and systolic blood pressures.
+Nature can lower stress levels and aid in recovery for diastolic and systolic blood pressures.

+A 2025 literature review reported that consistent participation in nature-based activities can lead to better and more persistent psychological benefits in comparison to brief exposure.

 Other possible benefits

-Nature therapy could help with general medical recovery, pain reduction, Attention Deficit/Hyperactivity Disorder, dementia, obesity, and vitamin D deficiency.
+Nature therapy could help with general medical recovery, pain reduction, attention deficit/hyperactivity disorder, dementia, obesity, and vitamin D deficiency.
 Interactions with nature environments enhance social connections, stewardship, sense of place, and increase environmental participation.
 Connecting with nature also addresses needs such as intellectual capacity, emotional bonding, creativity, and imagination.
-Overall, there seems to be benefits to time spent in nature including memory, cognitive flexibility, and attention control.

 Research also suggests that childhood experience in nature are crucial for children in their daily lives as it contributes to several developmental outcomes and various domains of their well-being.
 Essentially, these experiences also foster an intrinsic care for nature.
+Studies suggest that the mental health benefits of nature may depend on how different cultures understand and value the human relationship with nature, meaning the effects can vary across communities.

+Spending time outdoors can also help people feel more connected to their community, especially when activities are done in shared public spaces or group programs.

+Nature therapy is relatively accessible and low-cost, since it can be practiced in parks, community gardens, or other public outdoor spaces without equipment.

 Criticism

+Recent reviews have noted that results often vary depending on study design and population, which makes it difficult to measure long-term effects of nature-based therapies with consistency.

 A 2012 systematic review study showed inconclusive results related to the methodology used in studies.
 Spending time in forests demonstrated positive health effects, but not enough to generate clinical practice guidelines or demonstrate causality.

-Additionally, there are concerns from researchers expressing that time spent in nature as a form of regenerative therapy is highly personal and entirely unpredictable.
-Nature can be harmed in the process of human interaction.
+Other scholars have claimed that emotional or cultural meanings of nature are emphasized more than scientific evidence and that time spent in nature as a form of regenerative therapy is personal and unpredictable.

+Two 2025 reviews called for more/larger randomized controlled studies to confirm these effects.

+A 2024 review claimed that many studies rely on self-reported feelings instead of objective measurements.